YottaDB/YDBDoc/GTMAdminOps/dse.rst

 Sets the decimal value for the triggering threshold, in buffers, for flushing the cache-modified queue.

-Use the CHANGE -TRIGGER_FLUSH qualifier only upon receiving instructions from YottaDB/FIS, and only in conjunction with the -FILEHEADER qualifier.
+Use the CHANGE -TRIGGER_FLUSH qualifier only upon receiving instructions from YottaDB, and only in conjunction with the -FILEHEADER qualifier.

 *-WR[ITES_PER_FLUSH]=writes_per_flush*